hi-swapx/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 ```

 In a real application, you will probably want to format the chart properly and display additional information for users.
-Check out the full [code example](https://github.com/SwapX/examples/tree/main/v3-sdk/active-liquidity) to this guide and the official recharts [documentation](https://recharts.org/).

-You can also take a look at the [SwapX Info](https://github.com/SwapX/v3-info) repository to see a similar chart used in production.

 ## Locked Liquidity